Published: Oct 14, 2021

 Answers to these questions can lead to reskilling and upskilling efforts, naturally.
 But, they can also help managers and L&D teams avoid a tidal wave of turnover.
 By identifying which employees may be ready to leave the business—specifically due to a lack of career growth—managers can be more prepared to correct this.

 When gathering feedback from learners, or employees in general, pulse surveys can be useful.
 Ask questions that focus on the sentiments above (career growth, internal mobility, etc.) and offer projects or opportunities that engage learners.
 Remember, a good learning program will be personalized to the individual.
-That means compiling the data available through your learning systems as well as the manager and learner feedback you gathered.
+That means compiling the data available through your learning management systems as well as the manager and learner feedback you gathered.

 This is a quote: "Pulse surveys can be invaluable when gathering feedback from employees.
 Ask questions that focus on subjects such as career growth and internal mobility, and offer projects or opportunities that engage learners.
 Remember, a good learning program will be personalized to the individual."